miyasinarafat/bemo-laravel-developer-functional-test/README.md

 4. `./vendor/bin/sail npm install`
 5. `./vendor/bin/sail npm run dev` or `./vendor/bin/sail npm run build`

-**4. Now browse localhost or 0.0.0.0 to access your initial fullstack setup.**
+**4. Now browse localhost or 0.0.0.0 to access this test web panel and register/login to check it.**

 ### LICENSE